jannesbrunner/lecture-devops-app/doc/concept.md

 This one aims to establish a reliable local development environment on a developers machine.

 - All infrastructure and resources gets allocated locally via Docker/Docker-compose.

+- There are 3 `.env` - files:
+  - app-container-dev.env => This gets forwarded into the running development container of the server (including client).
+  - app-db-container-dev.env => This gets forwarded into the running mongodb database container.
+  - .env => variables set here get used by docker-compose to create dev (server/db) with set configuration
 #### Pipeline

 **Trigger**: Manual CLI Command